MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/remote-credential-guard.md

 > [!IMPORTANT]
 > For information on Remote Desktop connection scenarios involving helpdesk support, see [Remote Desktop connections and helpdesk support scenarios](#remote-desktop-connections-and-helpdesk-support-scenarios) in this article.

-## Compare Remote Credential Guard with other Remote Desktop connection options
+## Compare Remote Credential Guard with other connection options

 Use the following table to compare different Remote Desktop connection security options: